Tropicao/ubt_buzzer/README.md

   `idf.py menuconfig` and change the values under the "Buzzer configuration" menu.
 Don't forget to use `idf.py save-defconfig` afterward.
+* configure your target: there are multiple variants of esp32, and so you must build the software for your specific variant.
+The default is `esp32`.
+You can list available targets with `idf.py --list-targets`, and set the target with `idf.py set-target <target>`
 * use `idf.py build` to build the project
 * plug the buzzer to computer with an USB cable
 * use `idf.py flash` to reflash the buzzer